mikedane/giraffeacademy.com/content/static-site-generators/gatsby/13-working-with-markdown.md

 seo_title: "Working With Markdown | Gatsby | Mike Dane"
 subheader:
      greeting: Gatsby - Static Site Generator
      description: This course covers the basics of using Gatsby - Static Site Generator.
-Work your way through the videos and we'll teach you everything you need to know to create a professional and scalable website or blog!
+Work your way through the videos/articles and I'll teach you everything you need to know to create a professional and scalable website or blog!
 description: This tutorial covers how to use working with markdown in Gatsby -  Static Site Generator.
 author: Mike Dane
 image: working-with-markdown.png